 If you are using webmail to manage your contacts and calendar then you need to manually transfer them.
 IMAP and POP3 are email protocols for retrieving emails from a mail server; they have no way of handling an address book or calendar.
 However, you can export and import your contacts in both the Roundcube or Horde webmail client.

 If you are using an email client such as Outlook or Thunderbird to manage your address book and calendar then they won’t be affected when you switch your email to us.
 All your contacts and calendar entries will still be there.

 Yes, you can access your emails via your web browser.
 There are two webmail clients to choose from: Roundcube and Horde.
 You can switch between the two at any time.

 Yes, all our email hosting packages come with our advanced spam filter.

-POP3 and IMAP are protocols used to retrieve emails from a mail server.
+POP3 and IMAP are protocols for retrieving emails from a mail server.
 POP3 simply moves emails from the server to your email client, while IMAP keeps a copy of emails on the server.

-We recommend using IMAP, in particular if you are accessing your emails on more than one device.
-With IMAP, your inbox and other folders will always be in sync: what you see in the email client on your PC is what you see in your phone’s mail app.
+We recommend using IMAP, in particular if you access your emails on more than one device.
+With IMAP, your inbox and other folders are always in sync: what you see in the email client on your PC is what you see in your phone’s mail app.
 With POP3, on the other hand, incoming emails are downloaded to the first email client that connects to the server.
-In other words, an email that is downloaded to your phone won’t normally shown on your PC.
+In other words, an email that is downloaded to your phone won’t normally show on your PC.

 Yes, you can sync your emails between multiple devices / email clients if you use IMAP.